February 2, 2012

 “Looking for a romantic spot to propose to your GF?
 Going out with a bunch of colleagues but don’t want to have to shout to be heard?
 RUNIN Out makes these distinctions,” explains the startup, which is based in DC.

 How that works isn’t exactly clear, but these distinctions are made based on studying reviews with algorithms and some human intelligence.
-Peppler sees RUNIN Out as a complement to Yelp, but it could certainly be runin’ in to competition from apps like Chicago-based Food Genius, which we covered previously.
+Peppler sees RUNIN Out as a complement to Yelp, but it could certainly be runin’ in to competition from apps like Chicago-based Food Genius.
 I wish it were a bit easier to choose whether to search restaurants or dishes on RUNIN Out, and it wasn’t obvious that my food preferences were factoring into the recommendations (but, admittedly, I had just signed up).

 Born out of an MBA class two years ago at George Washington University, RUNIN Out has faced its share of setbacks.
 In summer 2011, Peppler took a 6-week road trip to Silicon Valley and Canada to test out the idea, spending sleepless nights in his car to save money.
 He stopped by an incubator, but they sent him packing because he didn’t have a cofounder at the time.
 (Now, Peppler works with financial advisor Stephanie Chak.)